 Welcome to Coaching Online

-Online analysis from Maurits Hendriks at the 10th Men's World Cup, Kuala Lumpur.
+Online analysis from Maurits Hendriks (right) and Tayyab Ikram (left) at the 23rd Men's Champions Trophy Rotterdam

 (please refresh browser to receive update)

 Interesting battle of two styles defensively, zonal defence versus man to man defence

 First free hit for AUS on the edge of the GER circle, we see 11 Germans inside their own D.

 GER trying to play pressure on the AUS 25, playing one against one in their back line

 German set piece on edge of AUS D, 8 Australians inside the circle, Michael GREEN involved in it’s execution.